penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklystay.md

 engineInputGHCSchema#/definitions/weeklyStay
 ```

-Indicates the maximum teacher´s permanence time,  preferred  and strict , for the weekly stay that the teacher can be in the school.
+It indicates the maximum preferential and strict teacher's stay, for the weekly stay that the teacher can be in the academic institution.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |